cdornan/cd-blog/posts/2020-04-18-er-RecordWildCards.md

 scruples get in the way of their use.
 My advice to anyone avoiding them is to park your scruples, bite down and give them a try.
 You might find them just too useful.

+(I only consider `RecordWildCards` used in patterns here &mdash; see [Dmitrii Kovanikov's blog post](https://kodimensional.dev/recordwildcards) for a discussion that includes their use to construct records in expressions.)